 Here is an example of how a conversation between the candidate and the interviewer might unfold:

-Candidate: Should the system support both free and premium user tiers?
+Candidate: Should we support both free and premium users?

 After gathering the details, we can summarize the key system requirements.